 One of the most common scenarios in which drugs like Adderall are abused is in situations where young people want to have an intense focus in order to study, finish papers, or cram for an exam.
 College students have some of the highest rates of Adderall abuse as they find it easy to obtain and use it frequently to get through their busy schedules and difficult classes.
 Students often believe that it helps them get better grades because they can stay up longer to stay and maintain their attention on the material.

 Although Adderall may seem harmless to students, it can actually have a number of dangerous side effects and harmful consequences.
 Since 2013 there have been more than 19000 reports of complications from drugs used to treat ADHD including many incidents of hospitalization and death.
 The number of cases in emergency rooms related to drugs like Adderall has quadrupled in the last seven years.

 The rise in Adderall abuse among young people can even continue after they have finished college and entered the job market.
 Some young adults find it difficult to leave behind their addiction and use Adderall in the workplace to help them work long hours and excel in their competitive jobs.
-They tend to develop a tolerance to the drug, needing higher doses to get the same effect and developing withdrawal symptoms when it is not available.
+They tend to develop a tolerance to the drug.
+As a result, they need higher doses to get the same effect and developing withdrawal symptoms when it’s not available.

-Adderall users should be aware of the dangers of their drug use and get help if they have developed an addiction.
+Users of Adderall should be aware of the dangers of their drug use and get help if they have developed an addiction.

 Adderall addiction treatment is a process of recovery from Adderall abuse and misuse.
 It includes both medical and psychological interventions to help the person abstain from using the drug, manage their triggers for use, and work toward a healthier lifestyle.
 Treatment typically involves counseling, support groups, medication management, detoxification programs, relapse prevention strategies, and aftercare services.
 Adderall addiction treatment is tailored to the individual and can be an important part of successful long-term recovery.